marq24/emacberry.com/_docs/5000-export.md

 - File System related Permissions: _WRITE_EXTERNAL_STORAGE_ & _READ_EXTERNAL_STORAGE_

 # Some General Notes
-With Android 11 / SDK30 (and the Google Play Stores requirement to support SDK30 since November 2021) it has become quite complicated to export files.
+With Android 11 / SDK30 (and the Google Play Store requirement to support SDK30 since November 2021) it has become quite complicated to export files.

 I can fully understand the motivation from Google behind the changes with SDK30 - but it makes it quite complicated for